moiez326/Nike_vs_Adidas/README.md

 This project involves a detailed analysis of a dataset representing sales data for Adidas in the United States.
 The aim is to uncover insights into sales patterns, profitability, and customer preferences.

-### Data Source: [Kash on kaggle](https://www.kaggle.com/datasets/kaushiksuresh147/adidas-vs-nike) .
+### Data Source: [Kash on kaggle](https://www.kaggle.com/datasets/kaushiksuresh147/adidas-vs-nike).
 It contains transactional sales data for various Adidas products across different regions in the US.

-### Tools & Technologies

-- Python
-- Libraries: Pandas, NumPy, Seaborn, Plotly
-- Jupyter Notebook

 ## Key Insights

 - **Product Performance**: Analysis of different product categories revealed trends in sales volume and profitability.